Small Kitchen Appliances

 What types of small appliances are used for kitchen tasks?

 Whether a kitchen is large or small, certain basic small appliances are important to own.
 Multiple kitchen tasks can be consolidated with the following small appliances:

-- Blenders: These products come in a wide range of capabilities and attachments.
+- Blenders: These products, from brands like BELLA, Oster, KitchenAid, and others, come in a wide range of capabilities and attachments.
 The most minimal blenders have one blade type, low wattage, and no portable cup.
 However, more expansive models have multiple blades, multiple cups, accessories, and high-wattage settings.

 - Toasters: Toasters save users from using the oven to toast bread, a method that wastes energy.
 They can range from basic one-size bread pop-ups to products that have varying food insertion sizes and multiple features.